Home Compare AC.PA vs CARR

 Accor vs Carrier Global: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Carrier Global carrying a narrow edge on stability.
-The remaining gap is narrow enough that the comparison remains open to different readings.
+Carrier Global leads structurally, with profitability as the clearest single gap between the two profiles.
 The market setup is currently leaning toward Accor, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with Carrier Global, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (AC.PA: STOXX 600, CARR: Russell 1000).